inet-framework/inet-tutorials/wireless/doc/step5.rst

 As we expected, the number of packets received by host B is low.
 The following sequence chart illustrates packet traffic between hosts A's, R1's and B's network layer.
-The image indicates that host B only occasionally receives packets successfully, most packets sent by R1 do not make it to host B's IP layer.
+The image indicates that host B only occasionally receives packets successfully; most packets sent by R1 do not make it to host B's IP layer.

 .. figure:: wireless-step5-seq.png